wondering-packet/learning-vault/Git/Exercises/E004 - Squashing with Interactive Rebase.md

 ee1a39f logout: added v1
 458eafb main: readme.md
 4097e98 new repo for IaC
-akashi@Seijuro-PC:.../Git/local-repos/iac-git$ git rebase -i 1aab5ac
+git rebase -i 1aab5ac

 # this will open an editor where you will see all the commits that were made after 1aab5ac.
 ----text-editor----
-pick e089b0f x: beta4 v1  # picking/keeping; first commit we are keeping
+pick e089b0f x: beta4 v1  # picking/keeping; first commit we are keeping!
 squash 48f3f22 x: beta4 v1.1  # squashing into ^ above
 squash 099e0d6 x: beta4 v1.2  # squashing into ^ above
-pick 7c7c005 x: beta4 v2.0  # picking/keeping; second commit we are keeping
+pick 7c7c005 x: beta4 v2.0  # picking/keeping; second commit we are keeping!
 squash 1cb585c x: beta4 v2.2  # squashing into ^ above
 ----text-editor----
 # once you select what you want to do with the commit
-# save the file, this will then open a another text editor where you will type in the commit message for the kept 2 commits (editor will open twice - one for each commit)
+# save the file, this will then open text editor again
+# where you will type in the commit message for the 1st picked commit:
+----text-editor----
+# type in a meanigful message for commit 1
+# Note: this is for 099e0d6 & 48f3f22 squashed into e089b0f
+----text-editor----
+# save the above file, this will then open the editon again
+# where you will type the commit message for the 2nd picked commit:
+----text-editor----
+# type in a meanigful message for commit 2
+# Note: this is for 1cb585c squashed into 7c7c005
+----text-editor----
+# rebase confirmation message
 [detached HEAD be285b9] x: beta4 final release
 Date: Thu Aug 7 02:48:20 2025 +0530
 1 file changed, 1 insertion(+)